-I have been hearing a lot of complaining from many of my friends about how much they work, how work is so boring, and how they hate their jobs.
-They all tell me that I am so lucky to be spending the year in China not “really working.”
+I have been hearing a lot of complaining from many of my friends about how much they work.
+How work is so boring and how they already hate their jobs.
+They’re telling me that I am so lucky to be spending the year in China not “really working.”
 To tell you the truth, I think I work more hours than most of the people who are complaining.
 Let me give you a rundown of my weekly schedule.

 Monday and Tuesday:

-These are my days off when we are not in intensives (which was the whole summer and will start again for winter break.
-During which point I will have only one day off a week).
+These are my days off when we are not in intensives (which is when the universities are on break and EF loads up on courses.)
+When we are in intensives I only have 1 day off a week.

-I will get into the office around 11-12 and start planning for the week.
-I plan my Wednesday, Thursday, Friday and a few Sunday classes.
-That’s six classes all together (four 1 hour classes and two 2 hour classes).
-I have a teachers meeting from 2:45-3:15 pm and then I have two Small Star classes from 5:30-6:30 pm, and from 6:40-7:40 pm.
+I will get into the office around 11am-12pm and start planning for the week.
+Usually I’ll plan my Wednesday, Thursday, Friday and a few Sunday classes.
+That’s six classes all together (four 1-hour classes and two 2-hour classes).
+One Wednesdays I have a teachers meeting from 2:45-3:15 pm and then I have two Small Star classes from 5:30-7:40 pm.
 At this point I have been in the office for far too long and I head home.

-On Thursdays I get in around the same time, 11-12 and start planning for the weekend.
-If I hadn’t finished planning the week I will finish it first and then start on the weekend.
-All of my classes on the weekend are 2-hour classes.
-They take the longest to plan.
+On Thursdays I get in around the same time 11-12 and start planning for the weekend.
+If I hadn’t finished planning the week I will finish doing so first and then start on the weekend classes.
+All of my classes on the weekend are 2-hour long classes which take the longest to plan.
 I will try to plan my Saturday classes first.
-I then have a teacher’s workshop from 3-4 pm and then teach my CLT (business language) class from 6-8 pm.
+I then have a teacher’s workshop/training from 3-4 pm and then teach my CLT (business language) class from 6-8 pm.

 On Fridays it’s a little different.
 Instead of having class a night I have a different CLT class in the middle of the day.
-I have to commute to this company, which is a half hour away.
+For this class I have to commute to the company, which is a half hour away.
 So that is from 2-5 pm, including commute time.
 When I get back I try to plan the rest of the weekend.
 I might leave around 7 pm.

-I wake up early and I am in work by 8:30 am.
-Saturdays and Sundays are our busiest days because kids don’t have school on the weekend.
-From 9:30-11:30 I have one of my CLT classes (I teach each CLT class twice a week).
-From 1-3 I have a TB4A (Trailblazer) class of 13-15 year olds.
-From 4-6 I teach another TB4A class (this is the class I hate the most as many of the kids are dicks).
-And from 6:30-7:30 I teach a Small Stars class.
-If I haven’t finished planning for the weekend, I do so after the class either in the office or at home.
-At this point I have been at work from 8:30 am till around 8 pm.
+I wake up early and am at work by 8:30am.
+Saturdays and Sundays are our busiest days because kids don’t have school.
+From 9:30-11:30am I have one of my CLT classes (I teach each CLT class twice a week).
+From 1-3pm I have a TB4A (Trailblazer) class of 13-15 year olds.
+From 4-6pm I teach another TB4A class (this is the class I hate the most as many of the kids are assholes).
+And from 6:30-7:30pm I teach a Small Stars class.
+If I haven’t finished planning for the Sunday, I do so after the class either in the office or at home.
+At this point I have been at work from 8:30am till around 8pm.

-Like Saturday I wake up early and am in work by 8:30 am.
+Similar to Saturdays I wake up early and am at work by 8:30am.
 I start with two Small Star classes.
-One from 9-10 am and the other from 11-12 am.
-I then teach a CLT class from 1-3 pm and afterwards a TB4B class from 3:15-5:15 pm.
-At this point I have to do a demo for prospective students.
-It is a 20-minute lesson that I do in front of students and parents to convince them to join EF.
-Afterwards I have to perform a placement test for some of the kids who participated in the demo to see what class they would place into.
-I then end my day and my week with a Small Star class from 6:30-7:30 pm.
-I will leave work around 8 and head home.
+One from 9-10am and the other from 11-12am.
+I then teach a CLT class from 1-3pm and afterwards a TB4B class from 3:15-5:15pm.
+At this point I do a demo for prospective students (which is a 20-minute lesson for prospective students and their parents).
+After the demo I have to administer a placement test for kids who participated in the demo to see what class they would place into.
+I then end my day and my week with a Small Star class from 6:30-7:30pm.
+I will leave work around 8pm and head home.